julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 # 10 Popular myths about automation debunked

+Automation is the use of technology to perform tasks with reduced human assistance.

+It has its pros and cons.
+However, there are many myths about automation that are simply not true.

+Let's debunk them.

 ## Automation leads to higher unemployment

 The claim that automation leads to higher unemployment is very easy to debunk.